callhype/CallHype-1/README.md

-# CallHype
+# The Call Hype Network
-Static HTML5 site project.
-Run `npm install` and then `npm run dev` to start with local server.
-Then open http://localhost:3000 and explore the demo page.
+Call Hype is a platform for financial professionals, and advertisers to buy media from local ZIP Codes.